PRODUCTIVITY TOOLS I CAN’T LIVE WITHOUT

 There is an app, but I recommend the real thing.
 I’m using my 3” Time Timer right now to help me finish this page for you.
 Otherwise I’d work on it too long and bam!
 3 hours have gone by.
 The best thing about this timer is its simple design perfect for kids and adults.
 Plus it doesn’t make that annoying ticking sound.
 Pro Tip: Use this instead of your phone’s timer.
 Your phone is too distracting.

 Want customized training for you and your team on how to boost productivity with these tools?
-Let’s get started.
+Schedule a 20-minute call now.